 - Harvested fat cells are purified prior to injection.
 A centrifuge spin or straining method is utilised to treat the fat cells, ensuring only healthy fat is injected.

 Within a few days, blood vessels will begin to manifest around the newly injected fat.
 Due to the delay in the body creating new blood supply, some fat cells will die so it’s normal to compensate for the loss by overfilling the treated area with grafted fat.
 In some cases, several treatments are required to gain the desired amount of healthy fat cells.
-The results can last a lifetime.

 Recovery from body fat grafting

 Your consultation with Dr Choy will give you a good understanding of what to expect, and he will provide all the information and resources required for a timely recovery.
 As body fat grafting is an outpatient operation, you will need the assistance of a family member or friend to drive you home, and possibly stay with you for a day or two while you start recovery.